Insider Selling: salesforce.com, inc. (NYSE:CRM) CEO Sells 20,000 Shares of Stock

 - On Monday, July 26th, Marc Benioff sold 20,000 shares of salesforce.com stock.
 The shares were sold at an average price of $247.40, for a total value of $4,948,000.00.

-Several hedge funds have recently bought and sold shares of the company.
-West Branch Capital LLC boosted its holdings in shares of salesforce.com by 1.3% during the second quarter.
-West Branch Capital LLC now owns 8,167 shares of the CRM provider’s stock worth $1,995,000 after purchasing an additional 108 shares during the last quarter.
-Wunderlich Capital Managemnt boosted its holdings in shares of salesforce.com by 3.2% during the second quarter.
-Wunderlich Capital Managemnt now owns 9,816 shares of the CRM provider’s stock worth $2,398,000 after purchasing an additional 307 shares during the last quarter.
-Northern Oak Wealth Management Inc. boosted its holdings in shares of salesforce.com by 19.0% during the second quarter.
-Northern Oak Wealth Management Inc. now owns 14,199 shares of the CRM provider’s stock worth $3,468,000 after purchasing an additional 2,266 shares during the last quarter.
-Waddell & Associates LLC acquired a new stake in shares of salesforce.com during the second quarter worth $336,000.
-Finally, Worldquant Millennium Advisors LLC acquired a new position in salesforce.com in the second quarter valued at $26,872,000.
-Institutional investors and hedge funds own 69.98% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+Sequoia Financial Advisors LLC grew its stake in shares of salesforce.com by 11.0% in the second quarter.
+Sequoia Financial Advisors LLC now owns 40,776 shares of the CRM provider’s stock worth $9,960,000 after acquiring an additional 4,053 shares in the last quarter.
+Bfsg LLC boosted its stake in shares of salesforce.com by 8.1% in the 2nd quarter.
+Bfsg LLC now owns 14,740 shares of the CRM provider’s stock valued at $3,601,000 after buying an additional 1,110 shares during the period.
+Summitry LLC acquired a new position in shares of salesforce.com during the first quarter worth about $24,633,000.
+TIG Advisors LLC increased its stake in shares of salesforce.com by 221.4% during the first quarter.
+TIG Advisors LLC now owns 26,812 shares of the CRM provider’s stock worth $5,681,000 after buying an additional 18,470 shares during the period.
+Finally, Personal CFO Solutions LLC raised its holdings in salesforce.com by 21.4% in the first quarter.
+Personal CFO Solutions LLC now owns 7,758 shares of the CRM provider’s stock valued at $1,644,000 after acquiring an additional 1,366 shares in the last quarter.
+69.98% of the stock is currently owned by hedge funds and other institutional investors.

 About salesforce.com